remix-run/react-router/docs/guides/deferred.md

 ---
-title: Deferred
+title: Deferred Data
-description: When, why, and how to defer non-critical data loading with React 18 and React Router's deferred API.
+description: When, why, and how to defer non-critical data loading with React 18 and React Router's defer API.
 ---

-# Deferred Guide
+# Deferred Data Guide

 ## The problem